 Technology suppliers have seen the increasing need for remote working in a variety of businesses, and as a result; they now offer more dynamic communication and workplace collaboration tools which enable professionals to work from any location without losing access to important information.

 Solutions such as secure cloud hosting and Microsoft Office 365 give businesses the opportunity to ensure their employees can access emails, documents and information from anywhere, at any time.
 Being able to seamlessly access office applications and data, with the same experience as working in an office, means that remote working doesn’t impact on a business’ ability to best service its clients.
 It also allows workers to better communicate with their clients: sharing files securely and collaborating live on document changes, as well as video conferencing with teams across the world.

 Is Remote Working Secure?

-It’s all well and good saying “yes, let’s offer remote working” but have you thought about security?
+It’s all well and good saying “yes, let’s offer remote working”, but have you thought about security?
 Cyber security is one of the biggest hurdles that businesses come up against when considering remote working, but that shouldn’t put you off.
-Taking security to the next level when it comes to remote working is of utmost importance.
+Taking security to the next level when it comes to remote working is of the utmost importance.

 As an employer, you need to ensure that your employee’s devices are secured to the highest levels when being used both at home and in the office.
 Furthermore, when working remotely any data being shared in the cloud or outside of company networks needs to be protected.
 You’ll also need to implement risk-based multi-factor authentication to ensure an employee is who they say they are and even think about remote wipe functionalities and PIN-lock.
 But where do you start?

 As a leading Managed IT provider, Nasstar can work with you to implement the technology, systems and processes needed to be able to offer superior remote working to your workforce, without compromising on system performance or data security.